citrus/spree_wholesale/README.md

 ------------

-If you're on Spree 0.50.0 you'll have to install Spree Wholesale from the source since I haven't released it yet.
+If you're on Spree 0.50.0 and above, you'll have to install Spree Wholesale from the source since I haven't released it yet.
 Just add this to your Gemfile:

     gem 'spree_wholesale', :git => 'git://github.com/citrus/spree_wholesale'